Richard von Weizsäcker: Relationship with his party and Helmut Kohl

 Helmut Kohl, who served as Chancellor of Germany from 1982 to 1998, was an early patron of Weizsäcker's, effectively helping him into parliament.
 However, their relationship took a first strain in 1971, when Weizsäcker supported Rainer Barzel over Kohl for the CDU-chairmanship.
 Subsequently, Kohl unsuccessfully tried to deny Weizsäcker the chance to become president in 1983.
-After he had taken office, Weizsäcker criticized Kohl's government on numerous occasions, taking liberties not previously heard of from someone in a ceremonial role such as his.
-For instance, he urged the chancellor to recognize the Oder–Neisse line and spoke out for a more patient approach to the journey towards German reunification.
+After he had taken office, Weizsäcker criticised Kohl's government on numerous occasions, taking liberties not previously heard of from someone in a ceremonial role such as his.
+For instance, he urged the chancellor to recognise the Oder–Neisse line and spoke out for a more patient approach to the journey towards German reunification.
 Other examples include the aforementioned speech in 1985 and his critique of party politics in 1992.
 Following a critical interview Weizsäcker gave to Der Spiegel magazine in September 1997, Kohl reacted during a meeting of his parliamentary group by saying that Weizsäcker (whom he called "that gentleman") was no longer "one of us".
 This was followed by CDU spokesman Rolf Kiefer stating that the CDU had removed Weizsäcker from its membership database, since the former president had not paid his membership fees in a long time.
 Weizsäcker then took the matter to the party's arbitrating body and won.
 The tribunal ruled that he was allowed to let his membership rest indefinitely.
 After his death, Spiegel editor Gerhard Spörl called Weizsäcker the "intellectual alternative medicine to Kohl".

 It was specifically Berlin's Turks from whom I won my view that the German citizenship law was in urgent need for reform. [...]
 The longer it lasted, the more the jus sanguinis lost its sense compared to a jus soli.
 Should it really be made difficult for children of foreigners in the third generation to become Germans, even though it would not be a return, but emigration for them to go to the country of their ancestors [...]?

 — Weizsäcker on his years as Governing Mayor of West Berlin and his views on citizenship.

 After his presidency came to an end, Weizsäcker remained vocal in daily politics, e.g. speaking for a more liberal immigration policy, calling the way his party handled it "simply ridiculous".
 He also spoke out in favour of dual citizenship and a change of German citizenship law from jus sanguinis to jus soli, a view not generally shared by his party colleagues.
-Towards the former East-German leading party, the PDS (today called Die Linke), Weizsäcker urged his party colleagues to enter into a serious political discussion.
-He went as far as speaking in favor of a coalition government between Social Democrats and the PDS in Berlin after the 2001 state election.
+Towards the former East German leading party, the PDS (today called Die Linke), Weizsäcker urged his party colleagues to enter into a serious political discussion.
+He went as far as speaking in favour of a coalition government between Social Democrats and the PDS in Berlin after the 2001 state election.